What is an SVG File? – Pros, Cons, XML Code

 Text “Four circles of different sizes and colors with one center”

-The chapter SVG Drawing Basics is a tutorial that looks at how to draw SVG images and includes articles about SVG Coordinate Systems and Units, SVG Basic Shapes, SVG Path Data, SVG Text, Basic SVG Transformations, SVG Color, Fills & Strokes in SVG, SVG Embedded Content, and SVG Filters and Gradients.
+The chapter SVG Drawing – Basics Tutorial is a tutorial that looks at how to draw SVG images and includes articles about SVG Coordinate Systems and Units, SVG Basic Shapes, SVG Path Data, SVG Text, Basic SVG Transformations, SVG Color, Fills & Strokes in SVG, SVG Embedded Content, and SVG Filters and Gradients.
 Our SVG Drawing Tutorial explains common rules and standard steps for creating SVG from scratch based on simple examples.
 We hope it helps you in your work or study.

 Pros and Cons of the SVG format